florianmarkusse/html-parser/README.md

 - `addBooleanPropertyToNodeString`: A simplified version of the above function for adding a single boolean property to an HTML element.

-- `setPropertyValue`: Set the value of an HTML element's property by specifying the `node_id`, property key, and the new value.
+- `setPropertyValue`: Set the value of an HTML element's property by specifying the `flo_html_node_id`, property key, and the new value.

-- `setTextContent`: Set the text content of an HTML element identified by `node_id` to the specified text.
+- `setTextContent`: Set the text content of an HTML element identified by `flo_html_node_id` to the specified text.
 This function allows you to update the content of an element.
 Note that this function will remove any child elements this node may have.

 - `addTextToTextNode`: Add text content to a text node within an HTML element.
 You can specify whether to append or prepend the text content.